Will Scholfield, Engineer

 An air purifier filters out the dirty air and releases clean, fresh air.
 Most air purifiers have a light that flashes green once the air is clean.
 If you struggle with hayfever, they are a brilliant solution.

-If you struggle with mould or dampness in your home, invest in a dehumidifier.
+Invest in a dehumidifier if you struggle with mould or dampness in your home.
 This device draws out excess moisture to help prevent the growth of mould.

 Plants are a great way to keep the air a little cleaner.
 You’d need many plants to make a big difference, but a few are better than none.
 However, if you suffer from hayfever, then some plants could cause more harm than good.